 1. Rymans, 20 Temple Street

-The purpose of this diversion down Temple Street is to visit what appears at first glance to be the unassuming shop front of the stationers’ Rymans.
-This is one of Birmingham’s top fossils spots (right).
+What appears at first glance to be an unassuming shop front is in fact one of Birmingham’s top fossils spots (right).
 It is clad with a limestone called Derbydene.
 This is an ‘encrinite,’ now a rather old-fashioned word, referring to a limestone predominantly composed of the fragments of crinoids.
 More correctly it would be called a biosparite today.
 However, here the crinoids are so spectacular that it seems fitting that we apply a rock name which draws attention to this.
 The crinoids here are big and cannot be missed, with ossicles a centimetre or so in diameter and articulated stem-sections up to ten or more centimetres in length.
-It is quarried from beds in the Lower Carboniferous Eyam and Monsal Dale Limestone Formations around the quarry district of Cromford in Derbyshire.
+It is quarried from beds in the Lower Carboniferous (c.340Ma) Eyam and Monsal Dale Limestone Formations around the quarry district of Cromford in Derbyshire.

 The building on the corner of Temple Row and Needless Alley is properly called Union Chambers.
 It was designed in the 1930s by architects Ewan Harper, Bro. & Co.
-The ground floor was remodelled to accommodate the Allied Irish Bank which has now closed.
+The ground floor was remodelled to accommodate the Allied Irish Bank which formerly occupied the premises.
 Looking up, the building is clad in Portland Stone, but of main geological interest here are the decorative granites used to clad the lower floor.
 Several granites, probably added at different times, are used to clad this building, which is why this façade looks a bit patchy.

 We now turn to the granites which are used to clad the verticals around the door and between the windows.
 Unfortunately one of the main stones used is a granite of unknown origin, with blotchy, white plagioclase phenocrysts in a matrix of pale brown potassic feldspar, grey, translucent quartz and clots of black biotite mica.
 Also used are a very pale coloured leucogranite and a brown granite with strongly aligned phenocrysts.
 The leucogranite is a variety of Sardinian Granite, with phenocrysts of slightly yellowish feldspars.
 This colour effect is partly due to incipient alteration of these minerals to form clays.
 Some of these crystals also show zoning.
 Grey quartz and black biotite are also present.
 This stone is quarried from the Buddosò Pluton, located in the north east of the island of Sardinia.
 It was intruded during the Variscan Orogeny 300 million years ago.